 The associated student body consists of all students enrolled in Hinds Community College.
 The Student Government Association (SGA) serves the student body by presenting student input through elections, special activities, intramurals, clubs, organizations, local senates, and SGA Committees.

 Each local senate is a part of the Student Government Association.
-Therefore, each local senate is governed by the Student Government Association Constitution which governs all local senates and their own bylaws.
+Therefore, each local senate is governed by the Student Government Association Constitution which governs all local senates and their bylaws.
 Each local senate shall be responsible for choosing representatives to the Student Government Association.
 Members of the Student Government Association must maintain a per semester grade point average of 2.50 on a 4.00 scale.
-For more information, contact the Operating Dean at the respective location, the SGA Advisor at 601.857.3371 or the Dean of Student Services at 601.857.3232.
+For more information, contact the Operating Dean at the respective location, the SGA Advisor at 601.857.3371 or the Division of Student Services at 601.857.3232.
 The number of representatives will be exactly twenty-four (24) and the number of representatives from each location will vary with the incorporation of additional local senates into the Student Government Association.
 (See each location section in the Student Handbook for information concerning local senates.)

 Creating a New Organization